Am I Financially Prepared to Retire? Signs You Might be Close

 Healthcare is a Special Consideration

 Many retirees are surprised by the out-of-pocket costs not covered by Medicare.
-Direct-purchase health insurance, prescription plans, and dental or vision care can add up fast.
-If you want to remain generous with your giving—to your favorite charity or community organization—even in retirement, factor that in.
+Medicare supplements, prescription plans, and dental or vision care can add up fast.
 Planning for health lets you support your family and community, no matter what tomorrow brings.

 Crafting a Smart Social Security Strategy